MIROC-DOC/model_description/org/md_enorg/c-intro.md

  × x & whatever is in it
          \{array}

- \The output is     a lot more than just a\\lopenopenPointPointPoint.com
          \begin{array}{ll}
  O O & may be subject to change in the course of the event
            - & the value will not change